Understanding how to talk about mental health in the workplace is an important skill we should all master. But it’s not as easy as it sounds.

 It’s important for everyone to realise just how common mental health issues are, especially within the workplace.

 Incidences of poor mental health in the workplace are extremely common.
-Champion’s own Mental health statistics show that during 2020, 58% of a 2,099 employee sample reported some form of stress at work, whilst as many as 69% experienced moderate to high levels of stress in general.
+Champion’s own mental health statistics show that of a sample of 2,201 employees, 67% are experiencing moderate to high levels of stress.

-Levels of anxiety were also high, with 63% of individuals experiencing at least mild symptoms of anxiety, and 73% reporting that they had had trouble relaxing.
+Levels of anxiety are also high, with 58% of individuals experiencing at least mild symptoms of anxiety, and 24% experiencing clinically relevant symptoms of anxiety.

-Finally, 58% of employees said they had experienced at least mild symptoms of depression, with 26% reporting symptoms that were moderate to severe.
+Finally, 58% of employees said they are experiencing at least mild symptoms of depression, with 22% reporting symptoms that are clinically relevant.

 Why is mental health at work important?